- The Xenomorph in the Alien movie franchise is a perfect horror movie villain, but the franchise has declined with each subsequent film.

 In many aspects, the Xenomorph is the perfect horror movie villain: a relentless force of nature that can’t be reasoned with.
-In the first Alien movie, the motivations behind this ultimate killer are never fully explained, the creature seemingly killing every crew member of the Nostromo for the hell of it.
+At the start of the Alien movie franchise, the motivations behind this ultimate killer are never fully explained, the creature seemingly killing every crew member of the Nostromo for the hell of it.

-However, with each subsequent film in the franchise, the backstory of the Xenomorphs got expanded upon, eliminating some of the mystery behind this once enigmatic life form.
-To make matters worse, one of the most critically acclaimed movies in the franchise might also be responsible for the series decline, as we will see next in this article.
+However, with each subsequent film in the franchise, the backstory of the Xenomorphs was expanded upon, eliminating some of the mystery behind this once enigmatic life form.
+To make matters worse, one of the most critically acclaimed movies in the franchise might also be responsible for the series’ decline.

 However, 1986’s Aliens isn’t the worst offender when it comes to demystifying the Alien.
 That honour goes to 2017’s Alien: Covenant.